spo0ds/Deep-Dive-into-DEFI/Day69/Day69.md

 emit LOG_NEW_POOL(msg.sender, address(bpool));
 ```

-We're emitting the address that created the pool and the pool address.
+We're emitting address that created the pool and the pool address.

 ```solidity
 bpool.setController(msg.sender);
 ```

-We're setting the controller to be the creator because the controller has special rights regarding that pool.
+We're setting the controller to be the creater because controller has special rights regarding that pool.

 ```solidity
 return bpool;